 The Air Canada ESA policy dictates that passengers looking to travel with their emotional support animal must show proof of support through an ESA letter.
 It is also advisable to always carry a vaccination certificate for your dog.

 An emotional support animal letter is a legal document that describes your need for an ESA.
-An ESA letter is a prescription written by a qualified mental health professional.
-Without an emotional support animal letter, passengers cannot bring their ESA’s on board an aircraft.
+An ESA letter is written by a qualified mental health professional who can practice in your province or by a doctor.
+Without an emotional support animal letter, passengers cannot bring their ESAs on board an aircraft.

-- An ESA letter must be on the letterhead of a qualified mental health professional.
+- An ESA letter must be written on the letterhead of a qualified mental health professional who can practice in your province.
 This can be a psychologist, psychiatrist, or general practitioner.

 - The date of your ESA letter must be within one year of your date of departure.